-Participate on research projects and case studies
+Participate in research projects and case studies

-During the Master's degree programme in European Governance the students will be trained to analyse complex problems of European governance from multiple perspectives, including economics, law, political science, and public administration.
+During the Master's degree programme in European Governance, the students will be trained to analyse complex problems of European governance from multiple perspectives, including economics, law, political science, and public administration.

 A successful graduate is able to:

-Demonstrate knowledge of relevant theories of governance and complex understanding of the multilevel governance concept, mainly in terms of a model describing the complex reality of contemporary EU political processes.
+- Demonstrate knowledge of relevant theories of governance and complex understanding of the multilevel governance concept, mainly in terms of a model describing the complex reality of contemporary EU political processes.

-Use comparative methods in social-sciences research; students will also study the most important works that use the comparative method.
+- Use comparative methods in social sciences research; students will also study the most important works that use the comparative method.

-Understand the basic principles of the EU law and of the concept of “legal integration”, the main judgements of the European Court of Justice, and the functioning of the European Court for Human Rights and its judgements.
+- Understand the basic principles of the EU law and of the concept of “legal integration”, the main judgements of the European Court of Justice, and the functioning of the European Court for Human Rights and its judgements.

-Understand the position of Europe in the global economy and its perspectives, explain the impact of the EU economic policies, and formulate reasoned recommendations based on available data.
+- Understand the position of Europe in the global economy and its perspectives, explain the impact of the EU economic policies, and formulate reasoned recommendations based on available data.

 The students will learn to apply abstract knowledge and theory to real-life problems through case studies, simulations, and policy-oriented research projects.
-In this way, the students will become academic professionals, it means experts who can use academic knowledge to analyse and solve complex problems in different contexts and from different perspectives.
+In this way, the students will become academic professionals, which means experts who can use academic knowledge to analyse and solve complex problems in different contexts and from different perspectives.

-Local, regional and national governments, which increasingly work within a European context.
+- Local, regional and national governments, which increasingly work within a European context.

-The EU institutions, such as the European Commission and EU agencies.
+- The EU institutions, such as the European Commission and EU agencies.

-Other international organisations working in Europe.
+- Other international organisations working in Europe.

-Non-profit organisations that are confronted with issues of European governance.
+- Non-profit organisations that are confronted with issues of European governance.

-Firms whose regulatory environment is largely shaped by processes of European governance.
+- Firms whose regulatory environment is largely shaped by processes of European governance.

 Programme graduates typically acquire academic-level jobs in private organisations or public organisations in positions such as policy adviser, consultant, or manager or researcher at research and consultancy firms.

 Application is submitted via Utrecht University by 1 April, visit: http://www.uu.nl/masters/en/european-governance/admission-and-application.
-The program is open to students holding a Bachelor's or equivalent degree in the social sciences or the humanities from a recognized institution of higher education.
+The program is open to students holding a Bachelor's or equivalent degree in the social sciences or the humanities from a recognised institution of higher education.
 Applicants must have a good command of the English language.
 Applicants are selected by a joint committee based on the following documents:

 Do you have any firstname.lastname@example.org